James Bay Road website

 Km 286

-Lescar Hills rest area.
-Picnic tables, toilets, scenic viewpoint.
+Lescar Hills rest stop.
+Picnic tables, toilets, scenic viewpoint (nice view to the north).

 Km 288